 When my kids were really young and loved toys more than candy, we had a visit from the “Switch Witch” or “Candy Fairy” – similar to the tooth fairy.
 We’d put most of the candy (after picking out some faves) on Halloween night, and the switch witch comes and leaves a toy in exchange.
 I remember my son loved it!
 But it certainly wouldn’t fly now – my kids prefer the candy, so I let them keep it.

 Long-term sweet management for kids

 The goal of managing sweets and treats is to set your child up to have a healthy relationship with food.
 So they can forever enjoy a reasonable amount of sweets without feeling guilty.

 Here are a few ways to do this:

 - When you have dessert, serve it with dinner.
 This prevents it from being the bribe for eating all of their veggies/dinner!
 Remember, we’re trying to normalize sweets and not put them on a pedestal.

 - Offer sweets as a snack a few times a week, and your child can choose how much to eat.
-When I was a child and ate so many chocolates that I puked.
+Once, when I was a child, I ate so many chocolates that I puked.
 Did I ever do that again?
 No!
-Sometimes the best lessons are natural consequences.
+Sometimes, the best lessons are natural consequences.

 - Call food what it is.
 It’s not “treat food” or “fun food.”
 It’s a cookie or cake.
 Want to know more about how to disempower dessert?
 Check out my Global interview here.

 There you go!
-You’re an empowered parent now, have a plan for Halloween candy and can ditch the paranoiAnd if you want to know more about dealing with your picky eater, grab my free training “How to teach kids to try new foods without struggles at dinnertime.”
+You’re an empowered parent now, have a plan for Halloween candy and can ditch the paranoia.

 Jennifer House is a Registered Dietitian, author & mom of 3.
 From Baby-led weaning to picky eating and meal planning, she helps you to make feeding your family easier